pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 == Changelog ==

+= 1.2.1 =

+Added: Option to graph multi-choice questions against themselves (to explore coincidences between answers)
+Changed: Changed "vs" to "x" in graph names, to read better in languages other than English
+Changed: Increased font size of axis labels (they seem too small now that the graphs are a little bigger)
+Changed: Made sure graphs of every type have a title at the top; gave title a class; styled it
+Fixed: Bug where observations-only report did not include observations without the strength value set

 = 1.2.0 =

 Added: Many new import options to accommodate/manage/massage CSV data files from a variety of surveying systems